March 13, 2017 by Sarah Gillie

 We accept and expect that much will be made of our children’s and students’ early efforts, as they gain experience and confidence through copying and experimentation.
 Why, then, does this change at the very time when young people’s burgeoning maturity and self-awareness make them most vulnerable, do we begin to expect them to simply produce schoolwork on demand with growing independence and diminishing rewards?

-Too often, parents report teachers’ response that,”Everything’s fine at school,” followed, sometimes only a matter of days later by a note or phone call asking them to attend a meeting to discuss behaviour, progress or both.
+Too often, parents report teachers’ response that,”Everything’s fine at school.”
+Perversely, this can be followed, sometimes only a matter of days later by a note or phone call asking them to attend a meeting to discuss behaviour, progress or both.
 We need to break this cycle.

 I’d like to propose two small changes we can consider in our day-to-day school interactions.